Dr Ross Pollock

 Biography

-Dr Ross Pollock is a Senior Lecturer in Aerospace Physiology in the Centre of Human & Applied Physiological Sciences (CHAPS) within the Faculty of Life Science and Medicine.
-His multi-disciplinary research spans each of the research theme within CHAPS: (i) Muscle Form & Function, (ii) Aerospace Medicine and Physiology, (iii) Movement Function & Behaviour, and (iv) Respiratory Physiology & Medicine.
-He is also the Co-Director for the postgraduate Aerospace Medicine courses, while also contributes to the MSc in Human and Applied Physiology and BSc in Sport and Exercise Medical Sciences.
+Dr Ross Pollock is a Senior Lecturer in Aerospace Physiology in the Centre of Human & Applied Physiological Sciences (CHAPS) within the Faculty of Life Sciences and Medicine.
+His multidisciplinary research spans several of the Centre’s core themes, including Muscle Form & Function, Aerospace Medicine and Physiology, Movement Function & Behaviour, and Respiratory Physiology & Medicine.
+He is also Co-Director of the postgraduate Aerospace Medicine courses, and contributes to teaching on the MSc in Human and Applied Physiology and the BSc in Sport and Exercise Medical Sciences.

 Research

-Understanding physiological responses to aviation and space flight and their medical implications.
+Understanding physiological responses to aviation, space flight, extreme environments and their implications for health and performance

 Muscle: Form and Function